Learning Enables Exponential-to-Polynomial Sampling Overhead Scaling in Quantum Divide-and-Conquer for Tree-Structured Circuits: Introduction

-To overcome the hardware limitations of near-term devices, a number of divide-and-conquer approaches, collectively referred to as \textit{circuit knitting}, have been developed~\cite{PhysRevX.6.021043,peng2021simulating,PRXQuantum.3.010309,PRXQuantum.3.010346,PhysRevLett.127.040501}.
-In general, these methods decompose a quantum computational task into multiple smaller subcircuits that fit on limited quantum hardware, and then reconstruct the original result via classical post-processing~\cite{scholten2024assessing}.
-Among them, quantum circuit cutting methods have been actively explored, which can be implemented via wire cutting~\cite{peng2021simulating,Lowe2023fastquantumcircuit,brenner2023optimal,harada2025doubly,pednault2023alternative,PRXQuantum.6.010316} and gate cutting~\cite{Mitarai_2021,Mitarai2021overheadsimulating,10236453,Ufrecht2023cuttingmulticontrol,PRXQuantum.6.010316,schmitt2024cutting}.
-These cutting methods are formulated within the quasiprobability simulation framework~\cite{PhysRevX.8.031027,PhysRevLett.115.070501,PhysRevLett.119.180509}: replacing an identity channel (i.e., a wire) or an entangling gate with randomly sampled local operations, together with multiplication of the circuit output by a possibly negative weight.
-By employing the quasiprobabilistic replacement, circuit cutting enables the emulation of larger quantum circuits beyond the available qubit capacity.
-Recent experiments have also demonstrated the practical benefit of circuit knitting on several platforms, such as alleviating the effects of noise~\cite{bechtold2023investigating,PhysRevLett.130.110601} and relaxing connectivity constraints~\cite{carrera2024combining}.
+Historically, quantum hardware limitations have spurred the development of a broad range of circuit knitting techniques~\cite{PhysRevX.6.021043,PRXQuantum.3.010309,PRXQuantum.3.010346,PhysRevLett.127.040501,peng2021simulating}.
+The common idea is to decompose a quantum computational task into multiple smaller subcircuits that fit on size-limited quantum hardware, execute them locally while allowing classical communication between processors, and reconstruct the desired quantity via classical post-processing~\cite{scholten2024assessing}.
+For instance, quantum circuit cutting methods have been actively explored, including \textit{wire cutting (timelike cuts)}~\cite{peng2021simulating} and \textit{gate cutting (spacelike cuts)}~\cite{Mitarai_2021}.
+These cutting methods typically rely on the quasiprobability decomposition (QPD) framework~\cite{PhysRevX.8.031027,PhysRevLett.115.070501,PhysRevLett.119.180509}: first, one represents the target nonlocal operations $\mathcal{T}$, such as an identity channel (i.e., a wire) or an entangling gate, as a linear combination of implementable local operations $\mathcal{E}_i$;

+Based on this equation, one replaces each target operation $\mathcal{T}$ with randomly sampled local operations $\mathcal{E}_i$, and then reweights the final measurement outcomes with $\gamma=\sum_i|c_i|>1$ to reconstruct the desired quantity.
+By cutting selected nonlocal operations in this way, circuit cutting enables the emulation of larger quantum circuits on limited quantum processors.
+Recent experiments have also demonstrated practical benefits of circuit cutting, e.g., alleviating the effect of noise~\cite{bechtold2023investigating,PhysRevLett.130.110601} and relaxing connectivity constraints~\cite{carrera2024combining}.